GuillaumeMougeot/gbifxdl/README.md

 ```

 > Note: if you don't have a predicate yet but you have a list of species or genus or family or any other taxa, you could use this [online lookup tool](https://www.gbif.org/tools/species-lookup) to get a list of GBIF ids.
 Then you could look at [the payload/predicate template](https://github.com/GuillaumeMougeot/gbifxdl/blob/main/examples/payload_template.json) and edit the list of values under the "TAXON_KEY" field.

+> Note: you can also find more about how to write GBIF predicates [here](https://techdocs.gbif.org/en/data-use/api-downloads) and the list of all possible keys [here](https://gbif.github.io/gbif-api/apidocs/org/gbif/api/model/occurrence/search/OccurrenceSearchParameter.html).

 > Warning: this first step requires you to have a GBIF account.
 [Create an account](https://www.gbif.org/user/profile) and then put your user ID in the .json/payload file that you will send to GBIF and pass your GBIF password to the `post` function (careful not to share your password publicly).